-New tank-style models of traditional water heaters are better insulated and more energy efficient, operating at up to 96 percent thermal efficiency.
+New tank-style models of traditional water heaters are better insulated, energy efficient, and operate up to a 96 percent thermal efficiency.
 That means they cost less to operate, so payback on your purchase will take only about five years.

-These water heaters are safer because they have improved venting for fumes and a built-in auto shut-off in case flammable substances spill near the unit.
+These water heaters are safer because of improved venting for fumes.
+They also have a built-in auto shut-off in case flammable substances spill near the unit.

 However, new models are wider and taller, so our team can help you pick a new spot in your basement if necessary.